lldzlldz/nnUNet/readme.md

 ## Planning and Preprocessing/Training
+This can be removed for subsequent trainings if it is not required(for eg, training the next fold)
 ```bash
 nnUNetv2_plan_and_preprocess -d DATASET_ID --verify_dataset_integrity
 ```
-Use `-overwrite_plans_name` if the default plan is not being used(different target spacing/batch size)
+Use `-overwrite_plans_name` if the default plan is not being used(for eg different target spacing/batch size).
+This will generate a new .json plans file.
+If not, the original .json plans file will be overwritten.

 Use `--verify_dataset_integrity` to check datset validity.
 This is not strictly required.

-This can be removed for subsequent trainings if it is not required(for eg, training the next fold)

 Please refer to [here](documentation/how_to_use_nnunet.md).